Onyeka Igwe

-Onyeka Igwe (born 1986), is a British-Nigerian artist, mostly working in film based media.

-Her works have been screened at MoMA, Black Radical Imagination, Institute of Contemporary Art (2017), Dhaka Art Summit (2020), London Film Festival 2015 and 2020, Open City Documentary Festival 2021 and 2022, Rotterdam International, Netherlands (2018–2020), Edinburgh Artist Moving Image (2016), Scotiabank Contact Photography Festival, Images Festival (2019), Camden Arts Centre and Smithsonian African American film festival (2018).
+Onyeka Igwe (born 1986) is a British-Nigerian artist and filmmaker.
+Her works have been screened at MoMA, Open City Documentary Festival in 2021 and 2022, Rotterdam International in the Netherlands from 2018 to 2020, Scotiabank Contact Photography Festival, and Smithsonian African American film festival in 2018, among others.

 Career

 No Dance, No Palaver

 No Dance, No Palaver is a short documentary shown in 2017 and 2018.
 The work received critical review as it told The Aba Women's Riots of 1929 and the "visual trauma of the colonial archive" and attempted "to transform the way in which we know the people it contains".

 Recent works, 2019

 The names have been changed, including my own and truths have been altered was a short story documented by Onyeka in 2019.
 It was a story about her grandfather told in four different ways.
 It was centered on African diaspora.
 In 2023, The Museum of West African Art headed Nigeria Pavilion which was curated at the 2024 Venice Biennale where Onyeka participated alongside Yinka Shonibare, Tunji Adeniyi-Jones, Ndidi Dike, Fatimah Tuggar, Toyin Ojih Odutola, Precious Okoyomon and Abraham Oghobase.